LLayta/Memory-allocators/README.md

 The deallocation would be resetting the pointers.
 We can't individually free allocations, we have to free the entire chunk at the same time.
 It would look like ``start = curr = end = 0;``

 ### Pros:
-Extremely fast and a nice layer of abstraction which provides an easy use where instead of doing multiple allocations and storing information, we allocate 1 big chunk and index into it.
+Extremely fast and a nice layer of abstraction which provides an easy to use interface where instead of doing multiple separate allocations and storing information, we allocate 1 big chunk and index into it.

 ### Cons:
 We can't individually free allocations in any order.
-We have to reset the entire chunk.
+We have to reset the entire chunk if we want to deallocate the memory.

 ## Free list allocators:
 Free-list allocators are a technique for memory allocators where we store the allocation chunks in a linked list.
 The linked list nodes would generally contain a size field (keeps track of the size of the chunk), is freed field (to determine if the currently looked at chunk is free or not), and a next pointer (next node in the linked list).
 Now there are 2 types of free-list allocators, those being: explicit and implicit free lists.